genebenchartifact-dot/GeneBench/README.md

 ## Repository Structure

-⭐️ Transformations of original benchmarks that constructed the final problems in GeneBench ([final_transformation](final_transformation)).
+⭐️ Transformations of original benchmarks that constructed the final problems in GeneBench ([transformations](transformations)).

 ⭐️ Detailed logs of the transformation process for each individual program, including statistics for each transformation across all iterations, such as time cost, applied operators, and readability/complexity metrics; GeneBench benchmark, Pareto-front solutions, and non-optimal solutions: